chaoss/website/About/About/who-are-we.md

 - The [Software Committee](https://chaoss.community/software) works on producing integrated, open source software for analyzing software development, and definition of standards and models used in that software in specific use cases.

-### Workgroups
+### Working Groups

-The goal of the workgroups is to refine the metrics and to work with software implementations.
+The goal of the working groups is to refine the metrics and to work with software implementations.
 The workgroups are built around the four categories of metrics that CHAOSS has identified.
-The workgroups are:
+The working groups are:

-- Diversity and Inclusion
+- Diversity and Inclusion WG

-- Growth Maturity and Decline

-- Risk
+- Growth-Maturity-Decline WG

-- Value
+- Common Metrics WG